Tourist using smartphone with mobile internet on a street in Berlin Germany.

 While traveling in Germany, tourists depend heavily on mobile internet for:

-• public transport apps
+• train and public transport apps

 • restaurant reservations